THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-Now that tax season is upon us, many look for ways to reduce their taxes (hopefully most of you took advantage of some deductions before the end of the year).
+Now that tax season is upon us, many people look for ways to reduce their taxes.
+Hopefully most of you took advantage of a tax deduction or two before the end of the year!
 There is usually a mad rush to claim all of the deductions one can in order to reduce their tax liability.
 But are tax deductions really worth it?

-This is an amount of money that lowers your tax liability by reducing your taxable income.
-For example, you can deduct student loan interest can be written off of you taxable income, thus reducing your tax liability.
+A tax deduction is an amount of money that lowers your tax liability by reducing your taxable income by the same percent tax bracket you are in.
+For example, student loan interest can be written off of your taxable income based on your tax bracket, thus reducing your tax liability.

 Why Credits Are Better